-It may be hard to believe it, but Ocho Rios was once little more than a sleepy Jamaican fishing town.
+It may be hard to believe now, but Ocho Rios was once little more than a sleepy Jamaican fishing town.
 Though that image is at odds with the tourist hotspot it has become, there’s still more charm and serenity in the town than you might expect.
-Yes, the list of things to do in Ocho Rios includes the typical beaches and tourist fare, but with a history that includes pirates, waterfalls, spies, and reggae legends, this Jamaican town quickly proves that it’s anything but ordinary.
+Yes, the list of things to do in Ocho Rios includes the typical beaches and tourist fare, but with a history that includes pirates, waterfalls, spies, and reggae legends, this Jamaican town quickly proves it’s anything but ordinary.

 Cruise Ships vs. Resorts